aprilweilab/pyigd/README.md

 You can install the latest release of PyIGD from pypi, via `pip install pyigd`.

-For development, you can clone the code install it directly from the directory (this will automatically reflect any code changes you make):
+For development, you can clone the code and install it directly from the directory (this will automatically reflect any code changes you make):
 ```
 pip install -e pyigd/
 ```